Eastbank

 By July 2025 Ian Johnsson had made contact with Council and confirmed that Council approved and was supportive of Queanbeyan Landcare working on this site.

 Zone 1 – Along the river down from the Blundell Park Playground off Ford Street.
 There is easy walking access to this area.
-Hopbush, poa tussock, carex, lomandra, dianella, river callistemon & melaleuca were planted in July.
-Some weeding occurred.
+On Wednesday 16 July twelve people went to work to replant and do some weeding in Zone 1.
+The 85 plus new plants selected were all understorey species: hopbush, poa tussock, carex, lomandra, dianella, river callistemon and river melaleuca.

 Zone 2 & 3 – Access is via a locked gate next to the dog park off High Street which involves contact with Council for permission to bring vehicles in.
 Zone 2 are those plants located along the track well away from the river.
 Zone 3 starts closer to the Railway Bridge as the plantings start to stretch out from the track down to the river.
 Initially dead plants were removed and new stock planted in the spaces.
 Tree guards were fixed or replaced.

-In November and December 2025 all plants were watered, the sites were weeded and some additional planting took place in Zone 1.
+In November and December 2025 all plants were watered, the sites were weeded and some additional 25 plants were added or replaced dead stock in Zone 1.
+There were roughly 5 Leptospermum lanigerum, 2 Carex sp, 5 Melaleuca parvistaminea, 4 Lomandra, 4 Acacia sp, 5 Poa Lab.
 Water was pumped from the river then bucketed for Zone 1 plantings.
 Vehicle access allowed us to water the plants from Ian’s water cube for plants in Zones 2 and 3.
 We noted that most plants had survived a very hot, dry end to 2025.